 If you need a no-frills comic reader, Comic Screen might be the one.
 The app supports a number of popular formats (CBZ, CBR, JPEG, PNG, and more), and once you select a comic, it will load quickly.
 You can read in single or dual page formats, depending on what you like.
 Comic Screen allows you to rotate or crop images, if you choose, although those buttons mean the interface isn’t quite as nice as other comic readers.
 The app also includes ads, although they are small and largely unobtrusive.

 Does Perfect Viewer live up to its name?
 Maybe not, but it is a nice app, supporting a variety of file formats (including the usual suspects, as well as EPUB), and offering a simple interface.
-Once you import your comic files, the comics will appear in a “bookshelf” that some may find kitschy or cute.
+The comics you’ve uploaded will be stored on a virtual “bookshelf” that will help you keep track of the titles you own.
 Flipping through comics is easy and fairly quick.

 Challenger viewer may not have the prettiest menu, but it’s a solid comics reader that loads comics quickly.
-Once you’ve opened a comic, you’ll find it quick and easy to flip through, and Challenger offers three different viewing options: Single page, double page, or “split” double page.
+When you’re reading a comic, you have the choice of three different viewing options: Single page to show details, double-page like a traditional book, or “split” double-page, which splits all scans into two different pages.
 The app also has a variety of other options for you to tailor your experience.

 YACReader is short for Yet Another Comic Reader, an acknowledgment that the field is crowded.
 Thankfully, YAC has more going for it than a cute name; it’s also a comprehensive comic book reader for desktops, offering all the features one might need: It supports numerous file types, offers a variety of view options, and even gives users tools to touch up images, giving scans of old comics a fresh coat of paint.
-If you’re a Mac user with an iPhone or iPad, you can also share your library between your desktop and mobile devices.
+Since the app is compatible with iOS, you can seamlessly access your library across all of your Apple devices, like an iMac, iPhone, and iPad.